JanaLipkova/GliomaSolver/README.md

 #### References
 Pleace cite:
 Lipkova et al., *Personalized Radiotherapy Design for Glioblastoma Using Mathematical Tumor Modelling, Multimodal Scans and Bayesian Inference.
-IEEE Transactions on Medical Imaging (2019).* The manuscript is accepted for publication, while the preprint is available on ArXive as: arXiv: 1807.00499
+IEEE Transactions on Medical Imaging (2019).*
+(At the time of uptading this README file, --early 2019--, the manuscript is accepted for publication, while the preprint is available on ArXive as: arXiv: 1807.00499)